 Create supplementary content

-Browse the pages with little content and think if there is anything you can add.
+In order to do that, browse the pages with little content and think if there is anything you can add.

-Utilize user-generated content
+Manage user-generated content

 Optimize serving international content